ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 3. How is a specific hotel compared to the other hotels in the same city?
 Can we find more information about the guests based on their review?

 ## Data and Methods
 The dataset for this project was originally used in the study Text Mining in Hotel Reviews: Impact of Words Restriction in Text Classification by Diego Campos, Rodrigo Rocha Silva, and Jorge Bernadino and a team at University of Coimbra.
 You can find the paper [here](https://www.researchgate.net/publication/336224346_Text_Mining_in_Hotel_Reviews_Impact_of_Words_Restriction_in_Text_Classification "here").
 The raw dataset is from [Kaggle](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe/data "Kaggle").

-You can read information about the columns below.
+#### Dataset Features
 | Column Name  | Description  |
 | ------------ | ------------ |
 |Hotel_Address   | The full address of the hotel  |